 Note: Internet Explorer 8 and earlier versions, do not support the <video> element.

-The control attribute adds video controls, like play, pause, and volume.
+The controls attribute adds video controls, like play, pause, and volume.

 Currently, there are 3 supported video formats for the <video> element: MP4, WebM, and Ogg:

-HTML5 has DOM methods, properties, and events for the <video> and <audio> elements.
+HTML5 defines DOM methods, properties, and events for the <video> element.

-There are methods for playing, pausing, and loading, for example and there are properties (like duration and volume).
-There are also DOM events that can notify you when the <video> element begins to play, is paused, is ended, etc.
+There are also DOM events that can notify you when a video begins to play, is paused, etc.

-For a full reference go to our HTML5 Audio/Video DOM Reference.
+For a full DOM reference, go to our HTML5 Audio/Video DOM Reference.